-Leadership Training Institute: teaches networking, leadership development, verbal and written communication, and team building.
+Leadership Training Institute: teaches Program Goals, networking, leadership development, verbal and written communication, and team building.

 Cabinet Meetings and Community Events: guides collaboration with business and civic leaders to address community challenges, improve communication and confidence, and share common experiences.

-Mentorship: training opportunities with STEM Professionals – vetted regional leaders who help CSOs implement their ideas on campus and express their voice in the community.
+Mentorship: training opportunities with STEM Professionals – vetted regional leaders who help CSOs implement their ideas on campus and amplify their voice in the community.

-CSOs work with their schools to help implement STEM on-campus plans and advocate for the student voice.
+CSOs work with advisors, administrators and community leaders to help implement STEM Action Plans and advocate for student voice.